 2011: Join a Federal oversight organization concerned with nuclear safety.
 Actinide series of metals becomes the coolest thing I’ve heard of.
 A radioactive metal named after the Norse god of thunder?
 What’s not to like?

 2013: Spend a year in Djibouti, Africa, managing a herd of cats known as the U.S. military presence in East Africa.
 Quickly learn that no one likes being told to be safe.
 Quickly learn my boss doesn’t want to hear that no one wants to be safe.
 Also learn just how hot steady temperatures over 100 degrees can be.
 Retreating to my air conditioned shipping container/quarters I spend spare moments in on my laptop getting my story started.

 2014: Read multiple books on self-publishing, and in a move of true daring, purchase a license for Scrivener, the software I use to write.

 2015: Pony up $18 to license this site in addition to my sailing information hub at The Young Liveaboard.

-2016: Make a hard decision to take everything I’ve written so far in Chronicles of Outremer and split it into two stories and change to a first-person perspective.
+2016: Make a hard decision to take everything I’ve written so far in Chronicles and split it into two stories and change to a first-person perspective.
 Immediately realize that publishing in early 2016 is impossible.
 Set my sights on Christmas 2016 instead.

 December 2016: Hit “Publish” on Amazon and make a running bet with my friend Ken to get my third book finished before he gets his published.
 11th hour motivation will surely drive me.